acegreen/StockSwipe/README.md

 ![alt tag](https://user-images.githubusercontent.com/10794609/50870265-4d4d4b00-1385-11e9-8bff-b0698f72c488.png)

+# NOTICE #

+This repo will not compile as its outdated and missing sensitive files.

 # StockSwipe #

 Don't find a gold digger, find a gold miner.
 And instead of begging for a date, find a 10 bagger trade!!